fishCoder/Seele/README.md

 BugFix.init(context);
 ```

-##### 2.load  load a file or url, when you down a patch from your server,you could call it. when apk update version , BugFix will clean the patch of last version.
+##### 2.load  load a file or url, when you down a patch from your server,you could call it. when apk update version , BugFix will clean the patch of last version.in the same version, the patch being loaded at the last will overwrite the early patch
 ```
 BugFix.loadPatch(file)
 ```